mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 ### Required for Launch Validation

-Some fields like `publicDescription` are allowed to be `null` while someone is editing a draft, but must be set before the experiment can move to the `review` status.
-You should NOT mark these fields `required`, but rather add help text that indicates they must be filled out before launch.
+While an experiment is in `draft` status all fields are technically allowed to be empty/`null`.
+Some fields will use the client-side validation to ensure a value is always present (e.g. the "name" field), other fields will allow you to save without filling them out but must be completed and valid before the experiment can move to the `review` status (e.g. the "public description" field).
+These "optional while editing" fields should NOT be marked as `required` in the client, but instead should be made required in the [`NimbusReadyForReviewSerializer`](app/experimenter/experiments/api/v5/serializers.py).

+No additional action is required; as long as you correctly set the form group's `controlId` and the form error's `name` these review-readiness messages will automatically appear as needed when a user attempts to go into review with incomplete fields.

 ## Access Visualization Data Locally